-- the scope, rate of progress, cost and results of our research and development activities, especially our HOPE-2 clinical trial, the HOPE-OLE, and our ongoing exosomes program; - the continued availability of funding from government programs including the NIH, DoD and CIRM; - the costs of developing adequate manufacturing processes and facilities; - the costs associated with and timing of regulatory approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and risks involved in conducting clinical trials and manufacturing operations internationally; - the effect of competing technological and market developments; - the terms and timing of any collaboration, licensing or other arrangements that we may establish; - the cost and timing of completion of clinical and commercial-scale outsourced manufacturing activities; and - the costs of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval.
+• the scope, rate of progress, cost and results of our research and development activities, especially our HOPE-2 clinical trial and our ongoing exosomes program;

+- the next steps in the development of our Duchenne muscular dystrophy, or DMD, program, which may potentially include a Phase III clinical trial for our CAP-1002 product candidate in DMD; - · the availability of funding from government programs including the NIH, and DoD; - the costs of developing adequate manufacturing processes and facilities; - the costs associated with and timing of regulatory approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and risks involved in conducting clinical trials and manufacturing operations in the U.S. and internationally; - the effect of competing technological and market developments; - the terms and timing of any collaboration, licensing or other arrangements that we may establish; - the cost and timing of technology transfer for, and completion of, clinical and commercial-scale outsourced manufacturing activities; and - the costs of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval.